lchen1019/lchen1019.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋 Hi!
-I’m Lin Chen.
+I’m Lin Chen, an aspiring academic capybara on a journey through the world of research.

 🌱 I'm currently a PhD Student at Institute of Automation, Chinese Academy of Sciences (CASIA), advised by [Prof. Shiming Xiang](https://scholar.google.com/citations?hl=zh-CN&user=0ggsACEAAAAJ).
 Prior to that, I received my bachelor degree from Shandong University in 2024.